wp-plugins/add-login-text/readme.txt

 - verified compatibility with WP 3.9

 == Upgrade Notice ==

+= 0.0.8 =
+- fix for undefined index when form first loads

 = 0.0.7 =
 - permanent fix for Undefined Index issue; admin CSS and page updates